Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 31B 31B Dense ~20 GB ~20+ GB Highest quality, 32GB+ recommended

 The important point here is that disk space and required memory are different things.
-Disk space is the storage needed for model files, while required memory is the RAM used by GPU/CPU when loading the model for inference.
+Disk space is the storage needed for model files, while required memory is what GPU/CPU uses when actually loading and inferring with the model.

 Step 1: Check MacBook Specifications